Stock split: Effects

 The main effect of stock splits is an increase in the liquidity of a stock: there are more buyers and sellers for 10 shares at $10 than 1 share at $100.

 Some companies avoid a stock split to obtain the opposite strategy: by refusing to split the stock and keeping the price high, they reduce trading volume.
 Berkshire Hathaway is a notable example of this.
-The company has never had a stock split and each share trades at over US$400,000.
+As of 2023, the company has never split its stock and trades at over US$500,000.

-Other effects could be psychological.
-If many investors believe that a stock split will result in an increased share price and purchase the stock the share price will tend to increase.
+One possible explanation for increased trading volume is confusion.
+If some investors are unable to recognize that a split stock should trade at a lower price than before the split, the result can be a temporary increase in demand and the share price.
 Others contend that the management of a company, by initiating a stock split, is implicitly signaling its confidence in the future prospects of the company.

 In a market where there is a high minimum number of shares, or a penalty for trading in so-called odd lots (a non multiple of some arbitrary number of shares), a reduced share price may attract more attention from small investors.
 Small investors such as these, however, will have negligible impact on the overall price.